 After you apply: next steps

-There are two ways to verify if you have accepted or declined your offer:
+There are two ways to verify that you have accepted or declined your offer:

 - Select the decision (example, Final Admission).
 Within the decision letter scroll to the first sub-section, Admission.
 Your Acceptance of Offer Status will be noted as Accepted Offer, Declined Offer or Pending.